-Line 2c - ACE depreciation adjustment Subtract line 2b(7) from line 2a and enter the result on line 2c.
+Line 2c - ACE depreciation adjustmentSubtract line 2b(7) from line 2a and enter the result on line 2c.
 If line 2b(7) exceeds line 2a, enter the difference as a negative amount.

-Line 3 - Inclusion in ACE of Items Included in Earnings and Profits (E&P) There is no California modification related to IRC Section 56(g)(4)(B).
+Line 3 - Inclusion in ACE of Items Included in Earnings and Profits (E&P) There is no California modification related to

+There is no California modification related to IRC Section 56(g)(4)(B).